linearalgebra.lib

 Next step of making a "Dense"/"Linear" layer from machine learning.

-Where in the libraries should ReLU
+Where in the libraries should ReLU go?

 What about 3D tensors instead of 2D matrices?
-Image convolutions take place on 3D tensors shaped HxWxC
+Image convolutions take place on 3D tensors shaped HxWxC.

 Design of matMul